Applied innovative agriculture as a passive alternative to permitting.

 Since 1991 the District has actively supported technical assistance by the United States Department of Agriculture Natural Resources Conservation Service (USDA NRCS) that encourages agriculturalists to use resource management system (RMS) conservation planning and to practice good water management.
 The NRCS specializes in resource management system planning, which provides farmers with a viable alternative to the usual permitting procedures.
 The District’s Agricultural Ground and Surface Water Management program specifies that farmers who want an ERP exemption letter must utilize resource management system planning, implement site-specific best management practices and comply with the technical standards for the appropriate exemption category.

-The District subsequently expanded these regulation concepts by introducing a full-time “Ag Team” water use permitting (WUP) reviewers, to provide a holistic, agricultural regulatory review process.
+The District subsequently expanded these regulation concepts by introducing a full-time “Ag Team” that deals almost exclusively with agricultural projects.
+The Ag Team works closely with water use permitting (WUP) reviewers to provide a holistic agricultural regulatory review process.

 The Ag Team is composed of two full-time District staff members who are specifically responsible for agricultural-related issues.
 They offer assistance to farmers through site- and situation-specific planning.
 Conservation planning techniques of the NRCS further complement Ag Team efforts to help facilitate surface water and water use regulation (permitting or exemption) for qualifying agricultural projects.